 The following statement is attributable to Pamela F. Cipriano, PhD, RN, NEA-BC, FAAN, president of the American Nurses Association (ANA).

-“The American Nurses Association (ANA) is very disappointed that that Supreme Court did not maintain the injunction against the travel ban.
+“The American Nurses Association (ANA) is very disappointed that Supreme Court did not maintain the injunction against the travel ban.
 Nursing is committed to the welfare of the sick, injured, and vulnerable in society and to social justice.
-The Code of Ethics for Nurses calls on all nurses to always preserve the human rights of vulnerable groups such as children, women, and refugees, and to advocate for the protection of social justice to guard against unfair targeting of religious groups.
+The Code of Ethics for Nurses calls on all nurses to always preserve the human rights of vulnerable groups such as children, women, and refugees, and to advocate for the protection of social justice to guard against unfair targeting of religious groups."

 Breaking news and down-to-the-minute updates on major health care and humanitarian issues added urgency and even greater purpose to the final day of the American Nurses Association’s 2018 Membership Assembly.